 The Low* strand of work is gradually transitioning towards industrial support & impact.
 I advise Cryspen, a startup that provides commercial support for HACL* and other projects.

-Formal Computational Law (2020-) I study how the tools & techniques of formal methods and PL can shed light on some thorny corners of the law.
-See Catala, and see Talks for a recent overview of this research program.
+Formal Computational Law (2020-2022) I studied how the tools & techniques of formal methods and PL can shed light on some thorny corners of the law.
+See Catala, and see Talks for an overview of this research program.
+My student Denis Merigoux is carrying the torch.

 Open-source (2009-).
 In my spare time, I maintain several open-source projects, including a Thunderbird addon that is now the 4th most-used addon with 200,000 users.